- Supply chain segmentation is a method of inventory classification.

 Discerning the Difference Between Inventory Optimization and Supply Chain Segmentation

 It is important to have questions ready when interviewing different vendors.
-The questions below can help prospective clients to understand what type of software they are dealing with in this space.
+The questions below can help prospective clients to understand what type of software they are dealing with within this space.

 - Is this product segmentation or inventory optimization software?